Sharan-G-S/AI-Content-Analyzer/README.md

 ## 📧 Support

-For issues, questions, or suggestions, please create an issue in the repository.
+For issues, questions, or suggestions, please create an issue in the repository or mail to sharangs08@gmail.com

 ---